ThousandBirdsInc/chidori/toolchain/chidori-core/examples/core8_prompt_code_generation_and_execution/core.md

-# Demonstrating how a prompt is capable of generating source code and executing it
+# Demonstrating how a prompt is capable of generating source code and immediately executing it

 ```codegen (gen_fib_sequence)
 ---